November 21, 2024

 Dr. Michael S. Neiberg is Professor of History and Chair of War Studies at the United States Army War College in Carlisle, Pennsylvania.
 His published work specializes on the First and Second World Wars in global context.
 The Wall Street Journal named his Dance of the Furies: Europe and the Outbreak of World War I (Harvard University Press) one of the five best books ever written about that war.
 In October 2016 Oxford University Press published his Path to War, a history of American responses to the Great War in Europe, 1914-1917 and in July 2017 Oxford published his Concise History of the Treaty of Versailles.
 In 2017 he was awarded the Médaille d’Or du Rayonnement Culturel from La Renaissance Française, an organization founded by French President Raymond Poincaré in 1915 to keep French culture alive during the First World War

-MATTHEW O’CONNOR, Associate Editor
+MATTHEW O’CONNOR, Senior Editor

 Matthew O’Connor is a senior Foreign Service Officer at the Department of State and Professor of International Studies at the U.S. Army War College.
 His most recent State assignment was as senior energy officer in the Bureau of Energy Resources (ENR).
 His assignments prior to ENR were as political-military chief at U.S. Embassy Seoul; principal officer of the American Institute in Taiwan (AIT) in Kaohsiung; senior Australia desk officer in the Bureau of East Asian and Pacific Affairs (EAP) Office of Australia, New Zealand, and Pacific Island Affairs; and political-military chief at U.S. Embassy Baghdad.
 Mr. O’Connor has also served as political-military chief at Consulate General Naha (Okinawa), in the economic sections of AIT/Taipei and U.S. Embassy Tokyo, and at Consulate General Shanghai as both a consular and economic officer.